- Practice Areas

 Prior to becoming an attorney, Michael studied philosophy and music as an undergraduate at Boston College, he then went on to obtain his law degree from Marquette University Law School in Milwaukee, WI.
 In his first year at Marquette Law, he founded The Organization for Student Wellbeing (an Organization that provided healthy alternatives for dealing with the stresses of law school and the legal profession), over which he presided as President until his third year.
 Prior to his third year, he was elected Editor in Chief of the Marquette Law Review.
 As Editor in Chief, he oversaw the production of four issues of the 101st Volume of the Law Review or over 1200 pages of content.
 One of its articles, written by the DEA's chief administrative law judge, John J. Mulrooney, II, and his law clerk, Katherine E. Legel, was provided to Washington Post reporters at the sole discretion of the Law Review's editorial board.
 The article was extensively quoted in national news outlets, and it helped further a discussion in Congress about the opioid epidemic.
 For more information on Michael's involvement, as well as further information about the article itself, follow this link:

-Michael is currently licensed to practice law in the state of Wisconsin and the United States District Court for the Eastern District of Wisconsin.
+Michael is currently licensed to practice law in Ohio, Wisconsin, and the United States District Court for the Eastern District of Wisconsin.
 He is also a member of the American Bar Association.